hanlulong/YourBossKickedYourAss/README.md

 An alternative message api provider is Twilio.

 ## Remote control
-* You could save the this repository in your dropbox folder.
+* You could save the this repository into your dropbox folder.
 And then edit config.json file through your dropbox.
 The program will use your new settings in its next check.